 Ask an Expert!
 Adeena Sussman

 To get a deeper understanding of the foundation of Israeli cooking, I sought out Adeena Sussman, co-author of 11 books, and author of Sababa: Fresh, Sunny Flavors from My Israeli Kitchen, which was named best fall 2019 cookbook by The New York Times, Bon Appétit, and Food & Wine.
+And was chosen as a selection in our Summer Cookbook Club.

 I’ve compiled a list below of recommended kitchen essentials.
 The suggestions are summarized from book, Sababa, and an interview I had with her from Tel Aviv, where she lives.